GAierken/Therappoint_backend/README.md

 ## Prerequisites
 Before you continue, ensure you have met the following requirements:
-* You have installed the latest version of Ruby
+* You have installed the latest version of Ruby and PostgreSQL
-* You have a basic understanding of Ruby on Rails
+* You have a basic understanding of Ruby on Rails and self-joins
 * You have installed Therappoint frontend: https://github.com/GAierken/Therappoint_frontend

 ## Installation